 5. Loot Rules are fairly straight forward.
 Loot will almost always be set to personal loot.
 Any loot that is not needed by the person recieving it may be put up for roll.
 All interested and eligible raid members will do a /roll and highest roll gets the gear.
 Raiders who have not recieved a piece of up for grabs loot yet will get priority over those that have.

 6. Everyone who attends a raid is accountable for their performance and will be held to a certain set of standards.
 First off, all Raid Members must watch the strategy videos provided on our forums page before they attempt to kill a boss.
 Our strategies may not always match those videos perfectly but differences will be pointed out to you before the fight.
 The point is for you to already be familiar with the fight so that the Raid Leader does not need to spend 20 minutes explaining a fight before every pull.
 Secondly, all Raiders are responsible for evaluating their own performance.
 Don't worry, we will help you with evaluating it as well, but you should be spending time looking at the logs after every raid night to see what you did wrong, what you did right, and what you can do to improve your performace the next time we do that boss.
 There is a link to logs on the main page of this website.
-If you are not sure how to read them please ask a member of Guild Leadership and they can walk you through it privately.
+If you are not sure how to read them please ask a member of Guild Leadership and they can walk you through it privately and with no judgement.
 Raiders who are continually underperforming for their role over a period of time will be asked to seek help.
 If help is not sought out, or if it is offered and not accepted, then those people may be asked to sit on standby for progression.
-If you feel you need help please don't wait for someone to come to you, seek out a memeber of Guild Leadership and if they don't know how to help you out they will know someone who does.
+If you feel you need help please don't wait for someone to come to you, seek out a memeber of Guild Leadership and if they don't know how to help you they will know someone who does.

 7. Sister Guild Members: Currently Prophecy is in a guild alliance with the guilds of Vitality-Kirin Tor and Havenguard-Steamwheedle Cartel.
 Members of those guilds are treated as Raiders for all things raid related, including rules, accountabilities, and loot.
 Members of Prophecy are welcome to cultivate friendships and even attend raids with our Sister guilds at their Raid Leader's discretion.
 Remember that you are a Prophecy Raider.
 Also, while you are welcome to attend their raids those raids do not replace your responsibility to your own guild, just because they might happen to have gotten to a further boss and you no longer need the loot.